kyoh86/gogh/README.md

         * To support VCSs other than GitHub, configurations are overly complex.
         * If I want to manage projects in VCSs other than GitHub, I should use other tool, I think so.
 * I wanted to merge functions of [ghq](https://github.com/motemen/ghq) and [hub](https://github.com/github/hub).
-    * `gogh new` creates a new project with make both of local and remote ones.
+    * `gogh new` creates a new one with make both of a local project and a remote repository.
         * It calls `git init` and `hub create` in the gogh.root directory.
     * `gogh fork` clones a remote repository into the gogh.root directory and fork it GitHub (with calling `hub fork`).
     * But there may be some collision in configurations of **ghq** and **hub**.
 It offers a challenge for me to resolve them by gogh.